- Your State

 Deciding where to send your child to school is a big decision (no pressure)!
 Fortunately, you’re not alone.
 Thousands of Oregon parents are making K-12 education decisions each year.
 And remember, each child is unique.
 So, the “best” school for your neighbor’s child may be different than the “best” school for your child.

 In Oregon, you have access to more K-12 education options than you might realize.
 Navigating these options can help you find a great school for your child.
-In short, the six types of schools you can choose from are traditional public schools, public charter schools, public magnet schools, private schools, online academies, and homeschooling.
+In short, the six types of schools you can choose from are traditional public schools, public charter schools, public magnet schools, private schools, online academies, homeschooling, and learning pods.

 Most children in Oregon attend traditional public schools.
 Traditional public schools are free, open to all students, operated by districts, and funded by taxpayers like you.
 On average, Oregon spends $11,905 per public school student each year.